GoogleChrome/web.dev/src/site/content/en/blog/yahoo-japan-news-bfcache/index.md

 subhead: |
   Instant page loading by Back/forward Cache provides users with seamless experience
 description: |
   Yahoo!
-JAPAN News, one of the most popular news platforms in Japan, drove a concerted effort to improve their bfcache hit-rate and saw significant user experience and business improvements as a result.
+JAPAN News, one of the most popular news platforms in Japan, drove a concerted effort to improve their bfcache hit rate and saw significant user experience and business improvements as a result.
 Specifically, the results of the A/B test they conducted showed that pages that use bfcache had a 9% increase in ads revenue.
 hero: image/jL3OLOhcWUQDnR4XjewLBx4e3PC3/iyoxhI76AJ7l8sH6OtUe.png
 thumbnail: image/jL3OLOhcWUQDnR4XjewLBx4e3PC3/stTQH6TS9oLBON1LvoKG.png
 alt: A hero image displaying the Yahoo JAPAN News logo at left.
 At right is a comparison of two filmstrips showing the benefits of bfcache (page loads in 0.3 seconds) versus without (page loads in 3.3 seconds).